kitsook/newsSum/README.md

 # newsSum

+*This is for the GCP Python 3 environment.
+For Python 2 environment, please see the branch `gcp-py2`*

 A Google App Engine application to parse RSS feeds and HTML pages to extract headlines.
 Result is available via JSON.
 Memcache is used to reduce process time.